moacirrf/v4l2loopback-fedora-silverblue/README.md

         sudo sh uninstall.sh

-    output will be
+    output will be:

         Removing service...
         Removed "/etc/systemd/system/multi-user.target.wants/v4l2loopback-silverblue.service".
         Unloading module v4l2loopback
         Ok.Bye bye

-3. Now the module will load before your the user session starts, you can't change install.sh script to adapt to your necessities.
+3. Now the module will load before the user session starts, you can change **install.sh** script to adapt to your necessities.